wtrekell/OmniGen2/README.md

   - For in-context generation tasks, explicitly state which elements should come from which image.
 For example, instead of "Add bird to desk", say "Add the bird from image 1 onto the desk in image 2."
 3. Prioritize English
 The model currently performs best with **English** prompts.

+## Limitations
+The current model sometimes does not follow instructions.
+You can increase the "Number of images per prompt" to generate multiple images at once, so you can choose the result you are satisfied with, or try different prompts.
+In our own experience, being as detailed as possible tends to work better.

+The current model cannot decide the output image size by itself; the default size is 1024×1024.
+You need to set a specific size if you require a different one.
+When you input an image, we will set the output size to match the input image (this works best for editing tasks).
+If you want to modify just one image out of several, you should also set the output size to match the image you want to edit; otherwise, it may lead to low-quality outputs.

 ## 💻 Resources Requirement
 OmniGen2 natively requires an **NVIDIA RTX 3090** or an equivalent GPU with approximately **17GB of VRAM**.
 For devices with less VRAM, you can enable **CPU Offload** to run the model.